Brahea

 W. filifera, California

 Fan Palm, is the hardy one.
-W. robusta, the Mexican Fan Palm, is
+W. robusta, the Mexican Fan Palm, is much less

-as well as most roadside palm vendors.
-Caveat emptor! |
+most roadside palm vendors.
+Caveat emptor!